andrecodea/py_automation_product_form/README.md

 - Observação (Opcional)

 [ENG] This is a Python automation for product registering using PyAutoGUI to insert product data into the company's website's form.
+"The objective of this project was to automate a repetitive task, which is the registration of products in a database, where the following information must be entered:
+- Product name
+- Product code
+- Product brand
+- Product cost
+- Product type
+- Unit price of the product
+- Observation (Optional)

 ## Processo de Desenvolvimento | Development Process
 1. O primeiro passo do projeto foi a importação das bibliotecas `PyAutoGui`, `Pandas` e o módulo `time` | Importing `PyAutoGui`, `Pandas` libraries, and the `time` module.